-One outcome that was considered as particularly relevant was to study how mental illnesses of parents affect the development of their children.
-More specifically, this involves:
+One outcome considered particularly relevant was to study how mental illnesses of parents affect the development of their children.
+To be more specific, this involves:

 Based on the research questions generated, the Ludwig Boltzmann Gesellschaft hosted an Ideas Lab in May 2017.
 The Ideas Lab served as a catalyst to help scientists from various disciplines conceptualize and formulate research proposals within the scope of the identified research topics.

-It is expected that in total up to € 1.5 million euros per year over a period of four years will be available to fund several Ludwig Boltzmann Research Groups on Mental Health for Children and Adolescents formed around the principal investigators and co-investigators arising from the Ideas Lab.
+LBG provided in total € 6 million Euros over a period of four years to fund two Ludwig Boltzmann Research Groups on Mental Health for Children and Adolescents formed around the principal investigators and co-investigators arising from the Ideas Lab.

 The Research Groups on Mental Health for Children and Adolescents will primarily be based at Austrian Universities.